|

 Zoning

-- Researches material and recommendations to assist in the administration of the zoning regulations.
-Investigates zoning codes and ordinances for Manager’s review.
-Provides interpretations regarding land use issues.
+- Researches materials and recommendations to support the administration of zoning regulations, investigates zoning codes and ordinances for the Manager's review, and provides interpretations regarding land use issues.

-- Provides professional and technical support on all matters related to Orange County Code Chapters 38, 31.5 and 24.
+- Provides professional and technical support on matters related to Orange County Code Chapters 38, 31.5, and 24.

 |